aminnairi/prophecy/README.md

 - Create a documentation website
 - Publish all packages
 - Add a lot of documentation & comments in the source code (like a sea of comment, mediterranean sea level)
-- Rename `fork` into `parallel`
-- Create a `concurrently` method to run multiple `Future` and get back an array of all of the result of these
-- Create a `sequence` method to run multiple `Future` and get back an array of all of the result and run them in order
 - Handle server errors and emit them for `@prophecy/node/http`
 - Add support for the Bluetooth Web API
 - Add support for the USB Web API